bjori/vagrant-mongodb/README.md

 -----
     $ git clone https://github.com/bjori/vagrant-mongodb-replicaset.git
     $ cd vagrant-mongodb-replicaset

+Boot up *all* servers

     $ vagrant up # Will bootup *all 8 servers*

-Or only bootup the things you want to run
+Or only bootup a normal ReplicaSet

     $ vagrant up primary secondary tertiary # Will bootup only one ReplicaSet

+To bootup ReplicaSet with authentication enabled

     $ vagrant up primaryauth secondaryauth tertiaryauth # RS with auth

+Don't want ReplicaSets?
+This will create a standalone MongoDB server

     $ vagrant up standalone # Will bootup the standalone server

+And this will create a standalone MongoDB server with authentication enabled

     $ vagrant up standaloneauth # Standalone with auth

 Initializing ReplicaSets
 ------------------------